 As a SoHE major, internships are a requirement of your undergraduate curriculum.
 Students must have at least a junior standing (54+ credits) in order to pursue a 3-credit internship and must complete a minimum of 150 hours at the internship site.
 To be eligible, an internship must be educational in nature, directly relate to a student’s major and career goals, and be approved by the Student Academic Affairs & Career Development Office.
-Please refer to the criteria prior to submitting the appropriate Internship Verification Form:
+Please read the criteria prior to submitting the appropriate Internship Verification Form:

 - Fall 2018 Verification Form – Due by August 29, 2018

 You will be notified within 5-10 business days via email on your approval status.
 If approved, you will be able to add the concurrent internship course for your major to your schedule on or after your enrollment appointment time.

 SoHE students may take the internship course within their major up to two times; however, credit cannot be earned more than once for the same internship experience.
 A second internship will only be approved for credit if it meets our criteria and is a distinctly different experience than the first internship.

 View the PowerPoint presentation from our most recent Internship-For-Credit Info Session, below: Internship For Credit Info Session (FA17)

 The Student Academic Affairs and Career Development Office in the School of Human Ecology has developed a list of expectations to outline what constitutes a valuable internship experience.
 If you wish to pursue academic credit for your internship, please share this “Expectations of Internship Supervisors” document with your supervisor and obtain their signature, either electronically or as a hard copy.
 A signed copy is required for upload when completing the appropriate verification form linked above.
 Internships will not be considered for approval without this signed document.

 If an internship site requires that an Educational Affiliation Agreement be set in place prior to the start of the internship, students should contact advisor Renee Smith as soon as possible to begin the process.